meks-0202/Pokemon_CTF/README.md

 ### > Internal Portal Publicly accessible
 #### Severity: Medium
-The internal web portal is publicly accessible on
+The internal web portal is publicly accessible and may result in sensitive data exposure.
+These portals must be accessible only on the local network.